-Our unsecured senior notes and unsubordinated obligations rank equally with all future unsecured and unsubordinated indebtedness.
+Our unsecured senior notes and unsubordinated obligations (as set forth in the table below under "HF Sinclair Financing Arrangements") rank equally with all future unsecured and unsubordinated indebtedness.

 Further, we may from time to time seek to retire some or all of our outstanding debt or debt agreements through cash purchases, and/or exchanges, open market purchases, privately negotiated transactions, tender offers or otherwise.
 Such transactions, if any, may be material and will depend on prevailing market conditions, our liquidity requirements and other factors.